Are Sausages Healthy

 Breakfast cafes, supermarket shelves, butchers combine pork shoulder and/or off-cuts with fillers such as bread - some sausages may even be all trim.
 In addition, additives such as sulphites and sugar are often added to tempt our sweet tooth and artificially preserve the product.
 It's also fairly standard to find dried sausage (salami) containing sodium nitrite.

 Did you know that in Britain we've been making pork sausages and bacon since Roman times?
-These sausages were a healthy option, naturally preserving meat with seasonal herbs and spices in a hog casing.
-So we have the knowledge and the recipes to create healthy sausages but for many food producers, this is no longer an option.
-So what has changed and why do we have such a problem now?
+These sausages were a healthy option, naturally preserving meat with seasonal herbs and spices in a natural hog casing.
+So we have the knowledge and the recipes to create healthy sausages but for many food producers, this is not an option.
+So what's changed?
+Why are sausages so unhealthy?

 The Sausage Machine